dmrschmidt/DSWaveformImage/README.md

 [![Swift Package Manager compatible](https://img.shields.io/badge/spm-compatible-brightgreen.svg?style=flat)](https://swift.org/package-manager)

-DSWaveformImage offers a few interfaces with the main purpose of drawing the envelope waveform of audio files in iOS.
-To do so, you can use `WaveformImageDrawer` or `WaveformImageView`.
+DSWaveformImage offers a few interfaces for the purpose of drawing the envelope waveform of audio data in iOS.
+To do so, you can use

+* `WaveformImageDrawer` to generate a waveform `UIImage` from an audio file
+* `WaveformImageView` to render a static waveform from an audio file or
+* `WaveformLiveView` to realtime render a waveform of live audio data (e.g. from `AVAudioRecorder`)

-Additionally, you can get a waveform's (normalized) samples directly as well by creating an instance of `WaveformAnalyzer`.
+Additionally, you can get a waveform's (normalized) `[Float]` samples directly as well by creating an instance of `WaveformAnalyzer`.

 More related iOS Controls